 Incremental Sales Example

-Let's imagine a business that sells niche, specialty hot sauces called Boss Sauce by Big Haas the Sauce Boss, Inc. The brand's sales have been lackluster as of late, and the CEO, Big Haas, is demanding answers, action, and results from her sales and marketing departments.
+Let's imagine a business that sells niche, specialty hot sauces called Boss Sauce by Big Haas the Sauce Boss, Inc. The brand's sales have been lackluster lately and the CEO, Big Haas, is demanding answers, action, and results from her sales and marketing departments.

 After careful consideration, the good people at Boss Sauce by Big Haas the Sauce Boss, Inc. decide to launch a promotional campaign over social media, encouraging consumers to make viral videos of themselves sitting with their legs crossed, eating dollops of hot sauce and dumping ice water on their heads to cool down — a campaign referred to as "The Boss Sauce by Big Haas the Sauce Boss Criss-Cross-Applesauce Frost Toss."